SwayamAg/agriVOICEbot/README.md

 ### External API

 The plant classification model is hosted externally.
+The API endpoint used in `voice_model.py` is from the [Plant-Identification](https://github.com/SwayamAg/Plant-Identification) repository, which is a FastAPI-based image classification API that identifies 24 plant species using a TensorFlow/Keras CNN.

 Update the API endpoint in `voice_model.py` if needed:

 ```python
 API_ENDPOINT = "https://web-production-b516.up.railway.app/predict"